Chippenham: Governance

 The offices of North Wiltshire District Council were in the town until 2009, when a unitary authority was created for the whole of Wiltshire.
 The offices in Monkton Park were taken over by Wiltshire Council, which has its headquarters in Trowbridge.

 The office of Town Mayor was established in 1835, before which Chippenham was governed by a bailiff supported by burgesses.
 Elected annually by the Town Council, the Mayor is generally appointed to office in May each year, at the "Mayor Making" ceremony.
 As part of their duties as the first citizen of a town, the Mayor visits organisations, charities and groups representing all parts of the local community, acting as a figurehead to promote goodwill, cultural exchange, trade and commerce.
 The Mayor also nominates a charity which they will support throughout their year of office.
 Other tasks include presiding over Town Council meetings and acting as president of various local organisations, such as the Twinning Association and the Sea Cadets.

 In 1812, Sir Robert Peel, the creator of the modern police force, served as one of the two Members of Parliament (MPs) for Chippenham.

 Until 2010, the town was within the parliamentary constituency of North Wiltshire, traditionally a Conservative stronghold, although in the 19th century some Liberal members were elected.
 Boundary changes for the 2010 general election saw Liberal Democrat candidate Duncan Hames become the Member of Parliament for Chippenham, a newly created constituency formed from parts of three neighbouring constituencies.
-In 2015 Chippenham was won for the Conservatives by Michelle Donelan, who has continued to hold the seat.
+In 2015, Chippenham was won for the Conservatives by Michelle Donelan, who held it until 2024 when Sarah Gibson of the Liberal Democrats won the seat, after further significant boundary changes.

 Chippenham Town Council, which is based at Chippenham Town Hall, is responsible for some public services in the town.
-For 2020–21 they set the 13th highest council tax of any lowest tier (parish/town) council in England at £262.05 per Band D property, and are proposing to increase this to £270.44 for 2021–22.
+For 2020–21 they set the 13th highest council tax of any lowest tier (parish/town) council in England at £262.05 per Band D property, and proposed to increase this to £270.44 for 2021–22.
 Unlike most town and parish councils, the Town Council employs a Chief Executive rather than a Town Clerk.